About Similar Audiences on the Display Network

 Not enough reach (or similar audience list too small)

 - Try increasing your bid and checking your impression score metrics.
 Low bidding can lose impressions while high bidding can use up your budget too quickly.
 Low budgets can restrict how often your ads show while high budgets can make campaigns expensive.

 - Try adding either an additional or a bigger similar audience list to your targeting.
 You may have selected a list that's too small.

 Similar audience list not generating

-- The Similar Audience list can take at least 48 hours to generate after the seed list is created.
+- The similar audience list can take at least 48 hours to generate after the seed list is created.

 CPA too high

-- Try new ad creatives and/or landing pages - perhaps your ads don't have enough information or aren't convincing enough to push sales.
-Keep in mind that every time you change creatives, the algorithm will need some time to adjust to the change and find new patterns.
+- Try new ad creatives and/or landing pages – perhaps your ads don't have enough information or aren't convincing enough to push sales.
+Bear in mind that every time you change creatives, the algorithm will need some time to adjust to the change and find new patterns.

 - When planning for how you’re going to find new users, think about which attributes of those users are most important for your campaign as well as how much emphasis you want to put on view-through conversions.